-Description: Access is an interactive online employment website which ensures that all parties – whether they are employers and their colleagues, or jobseekers and employees with autism – have ready access to all the resources they need to make the employment of those with autism as easy and successful as possible.
+Description: Employment Autism is an interactive online employment website which ensures that all parties (whether they are employers and their colleagues, or jobseekers and employees with autism) - have ready access to all the resources they need to make the employment of those with autism as easy and successful as possible.

 Impact: Based on the experience of Prospects, the National Autistic Society's supported employment service, this project will provide

 - Evidence-based, practical information and guidance for employers inc. the opportunity to understand the perspective of other parties in the employment process and the opportunity to share best practice

 - Evidence-based, practical information and guidance for jobseekers with autism

 More information: Employment Autism